-Auckland household rates to rise $320 under Phil Goff
+Auckland household rates to rise on average $320 over Phil Goff's term

-Auckland houses rates will rise by $321 over the next three years if Mayor Phil Goff wins a second term.
+Rates on average Auckland house will rise by $321 over the next three years if Mayor Phil Goff wins a second term.

 Goff has promised to increase rates by 3.5 per cent a year during his second term, but moves to lower the rates burden on businesses means higher rates for households.

-The upshot is household rates will rise by an average of 12.5 for households and 7.7 per cent for businesses.
+The upshot is household rates will rise by an average of 12.5 per cent for households and 7.7 per cent for businesses.

 This will take the average household rates bill of $2568 to $2889 after three years, a rise of $321.